 For this purpose each country will designate controllers responsible for verifying the legality and regularity of the expenditure declared by each beneficiary participating in the operation.
-After a selection procedure carried out according to the respective national legislation of the two countries, JMC approves a list of controllers (LC).
-They will be contracted as physical persons by MA (framework agreement and contract).
-Depending on the number of contracts and control needs maximum 3-4 controllers per country from the LC will be used.
+For the Republic of Bulgaria, procedure/s for selection of external controllers shall be carried out according to the national legislation and the controllers will be contracted as physical persons by MA (framework agreement and contract).
+For the Republic of Serbia, the Sector for Contracting and Financing of EU funded Programs (CFCU) within the Ministry of Finance will be responsible for performance of the first level control (FLC).
+Recruitment procedure for FLC Officers is carried out by the CFCU in cooperation with National Authority (NA) according to the national procedure for selection of candidates.
+Depending on the number of contracts and control needs respective number of controllers from each country will be used.